noahfraiture/nexzap/tutorials/0_go/1_overview/guide.md

 # What is Go?

 Go is a compiled programming language that produces a single binary, making deployment a breeze.
-It comes with the `go` tool to build projects, manage packages, or scaffold new ones.
-Go tries to be a new C++ like a lot of langauges.
+It comes with the `go` tool to build projects, manage packages, or create new ones.
+Go tries to be a new C++ like a lot of languages.

 ```go
 package main